Lemon Dill Sauce

 Stir in the minced dill.
 Let sit at room temperature for 20 minutes.

-Once you start making this sauce you will find yourself searching for things to dollop it on: salmon is a classic pairing, as is trout.
+Once you start making this sauce, you will find yourself searching for things to dollop it on: salmon is a classic pairing, as is trout.
 Crab Cakes are phenomenal with dill sauce.
-Poached or grilled shrimp: divine.
+Poached or grilled or air fried shrimp: divine.